Respiratory Therapist Salary in Texas (2026)

 Which Texas metro pays RTs the most?

-Houston leads Texas metros at $79,800 mean annual (BLS May 2024), followed closely by Dallas-Fort Worth at $78,200.
-The large concentration of Level I trauma centers and children's hospitals in Houston and DFW drives RT demand and pay higher than other Texas markets.
+Dallas-Fort Worth-Arlington leads Texas metros at $86,680 mean annual (BLS OEWS May 2025), followed by Austin-Round Rock-Georgetown at $85,370 and Houston-The Woodlands-Sugar Land at $81,170.
+The large concentration of Level I trauma centers and children's hospitals across the major metros drives RT demand and pay higher than other Texas markets.

 Does Texas require the RRT credential?